(Courtesy of Jack Tillmany)

 Lynne Carver: https://www.imdb.com/name/nm0142568/

-The Family Search website (free) and Ancestry.com (subscription) have more information on Virginia Sampson / Lynne Carver:
+The Family Search website (free), Ancestry.com (subscription), and Arizona Department of Health Services, and other sources have information on Virginia Reid Sampson / Lynne Carver:

 There's a genealogy website with a page on Lynne Carver, and it shows her real name as Virginia Reid Sampson and born September 13, 1916 in Douglas, Arizona: https://freepages.rootsweb.com/~jsmith/genealogy/ps02/ps02_194.htm